MicrosoftDocs/azure-docs/articles/azure-web-pubsub/quickstart-use-client-sdk.md

 ## 4. Publish a message to a group

-Then you can send messages to the group and as the client has joined the group before, you will receive the message you've just sent.
+Then you can send messages to the group and as the client has joined the group before, you'll receive the message you've sent.

 # [JavaScript](#tab/javascript)